pulsar-edit/.github/CONTRIBUTING.md

 ### CoffeeScript Styleguide

+* Its also important to note that CoffeeScript is depreciated, while the codebase is decaffeinated.
 * Set parameter defaults without spaces around the equal sign
     * `clear = (count=1) ->` instead of `clear = (count = 1) ->`
 * Use spaces around operators